 An overview of evacuation coordination is found in Annex 14: Evacuation.

-Emergency spending authority is afforded to the Commissioner under By-law 2017-30: A By-Law to provide for the procurement of goods and services (May 25, 2017).
+Emergency spending authority is delegated to the Commissioner under By-law 2017-30.

-When an emergency exists but has not yet been declared, Region employees may take such action(s), under this emergency plan, as may be required to protect the health, safety, and welfare of people in York Region.
-Plans may be implemented, in whole or in part, in the absence of a formal declaration.
+In the event of an emergency that has not yet been declared, Region employees may take action(s) to protect the health, safety and welfare of York Region residents under this emergency plan.